 Nevada Workers’ Compensation Base Rate Examples

 Nevada has some of the lowest workers’ compensation rates in the U.S. Private insurance carriers may offer certain scheduled discounts and rebates, but all rates must be filed with and approved by the state.

 The NCCI assigns base rates to each Nevada class code.
 Base rates vary by class code and the insurance company’s underwriting standards.

-Here are some sample base rates (rate per $100 of employer payroll) as of March 1, 2016.
+Here are some sample base rates (rate per $100 of employer payroll):